mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 Surprisingly, some of my collection have come in handy later.
 I populated my recent reflective writing on education and outreach primarily with anecdotes drawn from snippets of conversation I had tucked away contemporaneously.

-The largest return on my investment has been in more confidence and comfort writing.
+The most valuable return on my investment in journaling is greater confidence and comfort writing.
 When I sit down to put a few days' worth of material in my journal, I confront a series of decisions.
 Why is this interesting?
 What details must I leave in?